OmarGaafar1/Train-Booking-System/README.md

 4. Open the TrainSystem.sql file and execute its contents to create the necessary tables, views, and initial data.
 5. Update the database connection settings in the configuration file (config.properties) to match your SQL Server configuration (host, port, database name, username, password).

---**Make sure the SQL Server instance is running before launching the Train System application.
+- **Make sure the SQL Server instance is running before launching the Train System application.

---**By following these steps, you will have the necessary database structure and initial data set up for the Train System project.
+- **By following these steps, you will have the necessary database structure and initial data set up for the Train System project.
 Users can then interact with the application and perform various operations related to train booking, trip management, and user administration.

 ## Configuration

--**To configure the Train System application, please follow these steps:
+- **To configure the Train System application, please follow these steps:

 1. Locate the database.txt file in the project directory.